 STEAM: Science, technology, engineering, and math are incorporated in the subject matters.
-Jr. FLL and FLL teams are provided.
+Coding classes for upper grades.

 The curriculum is under constant evaluation with upgrading as is appropriate.

 Technology

 Good Shepherd seeks to provide technology and appropriate applications which are necessary for a quality education.
 The hardware and software available for teachers and students are regularly evaluated, upgraded, and expanded.
 All classrooms have Promethean Boards and Apple TV capabilities.
 The Jr. High - Grade 2 is 1 to 1 platform with Chromebooks.
 The School also uses ChromeBooks and there are also iPads used in Preschool - grade 3.